OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ls_backtracking.rst

 BacktrackingLineSearch
   Checks bounds and backtracks to point that satisfies them.
-From there, further backtracking is performed until the termination criteria are satisfied; these criteria include a relative and aboslute tolerance and an iteration maximum.
+From there, further backtracking is performed until the termination criteria are satisfied; these criteria include a relative and absolute tolerance and an iteration maximum.

 ArmijoGoldstein
   Checks bounds and backtracks to point that satisfies them.
 From there, further backtracking is performed until the termination criteria are satisfied.